Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Prof. Chung Shing CHAN |

-CUHK Supervisor: | Prof. Yuk Fo LAI |
+CUHK Supervisor: | Prof. Derrick LAI |

-Project Description: | Conduct field measurements and/or lab analysis to investigate the effects of habitat types and human management on the magnitude of carbon storage in coastal wetlands. |
+Project Description: | Conduct field measurements and/or lab analysis to investigate the effect of forest fragmentation on biogeochemical cycling in forest soils. |

-Research Project (3): | Microplastic Contamination in Terrestrial Ecosystems |
+Research Project (2): | Microplastic Contamination in Terrestrial Ecosystems |

 Project Description: | Conduct field sample collection and lab analysis to investigate the extent of microplastic contamination in terrestrial ecosystems. |